microsoft/ai-edu/0-EnglishVersion/README.md

 # <font size=5>Microsoft AI Education Community</font>

 This community is an AI education and learning community created by the AI-Edu team of Microsoft Research Asia (MSRA).
-We provide a series of AI tutorials, study cases, tools and other resources.
-Welcome to enjoy your AI trip in this community!
+We provide a series of AI tutorials, case studies, tools, and other resources.

 We are currently translating the content of *A2-Neural Network Basic* under **A-Basic Course** module into English.
 More content will be added to the English version later.
 Stay tuned.